The Ultimate DOT Compliance Checklist for Small Businesses in 2026

 3. Hours of Service — How Long Your Drivers Can Drive

-If your vehicles need electronic logging devices (ELDs), here's what you're responsible for as the company:
+If your vehicles need ELDs (Electronic Logging Devices — digital systems that track driving time), here's what you're responsible for as the company:

-HOS violations are one of the top audit findings.
+HOS (Hours of Service) violations are one of the top audit findings.
 The fix is simple: actually look at the logs every day.
 Most violations happen because nobody was checking.

 4. Vehicle Maintenance — The Paperwork Behind the Wrench

-5. Drug & Alcohol Testing — Yes, This Applies to You
+5. Drug & Alcohol Testing — CDL Drivers Only

-- Test before hiring — Every driver must pass a drug test before they start.
+• Pre-employment drug test — Every CDL driver must pass a drug test before they start.
 No exceptions, no "we'll get to it next week."

-- Random testing pool — You need to randomly test 50% of your drivers for drugs and 10% for alcohol each year.
-Most small fleets join a consortium (a third-party service) to handle this.
+• Random testing pool — You need to randomly test 50% of your CDL drivers for drugs and 10% for alcohol each year.
+Most small fleets join a consortium (a third-party service that pools drivers from multiple companies) to handle this.

-- Supervisor training — At least one person at your company needs 2 hours of training on recognizing signs of drug/alcohol use.
+• Supervisor training — At least one person at your company needs 2 hours of training on recognizing signs of drug/alcohol use (reasonable suspicion training).

-- Post-accident testing — If there's a serious crash (fatality, injury with a citation, or a towed vehicle with a citation), the driver must be tested.
+• Post-accident testing — If there's a qualifying crash (fatality, injury with a citation, or a towed vehicle with a citation), the CDL driver must be tested.

-- Register with the FMCSA database — Sign up at the FMCSA Clearinghouse website.
-Run queries on drivers, report any violations.
+• Register with the Clearinghouse — Sign up at the FMCSA Clearinghouse website.
+Run queries on CDL drivers, report any violations.

-- Written policy — Create a drug & alcohol policy, give it to every driver, and get their signature saying they received it.
+• Written policy — Create a drug & alcohol policy, give it to every CDL driver, and get their signature saying they received it.

 6. Don't Forget Your State